Remote onboarding: best practices and checklist

 While a move to remote recruitment can be completed relatively easily, as interviews can be conducted by video calls, creating a great remote onboarding experience is a significant challenge for HR teams.
 Your brand will need to check this strategy works with a high volume of new hires, too.

-People who are hired and onboarding remotely might struggle to engage with your organisational culture, for example.
+People who are hired and onboarded remotely might struggle to engage with your organisational culture, for example.
 Making these workers feel connected is difficult because you don’t have those face-to-face interactions to build on.
 This can be mitigated by offering remote employees the option to be recognised for their work and be rewarded.
 Keep these workers informed, too, with regular training and team updates.

 The tools required for the role may not be immediately available, so you need to ensure you can offer the correct support for your remote employees to stay productive.
 To have the right equipment at home, you may offer additional funds to buy items (such as a desk or extra monitor), or you may send basic items (such as a laptop and mobile phone).
 Check their access to the software they need as well.